 Implementing small-scale, low-cost improvements can be an effective way to enhance a downtown area and test ideas before making long-term investments.
-Features like temporary street parking options, pop-up bike facilities, food truck parking, shade structures, and other on-site strategies can help create more intuitive and accessible public spaces.
-These short-term interventions temporarily activate the space, provide valuable insight into how people interact with their environment, and allow for adjustments based on community feedback.
+Features like temporary street parking options, pop-up bike facilities, and other on-site strategies can help create more intuitive and accessible public spaces.
+These short-term interventions provide valuable insight into how people interact with their environment, allowing for adjustments based on community feedback.
 Spring or summer events may build community consensus and excitement for a potential project or improvement within the downtown.
-Bike events, markets, and other community activities can allow attendees to test the space and provide feedback.